duncantl/AutoClose/src/README.md

 + Close audible tabs.

-+ When we group the tabs, don't create a new tab in the new window.
-Delete it. or suppress creating it.
++ When we group the tabs, don't create a new tab in the new window. ¿ Delete it. or suppress creating it?

 #####